tymyrddin/purple/source/docs/lantern/red-lanterns/scenarios/visibility.md

 # The visibility problem

 Playbooks assume attacker visibility into their own actions.
-Scenarios must not.
+Scenarios do not.

 From the playbook, Phase 2 Action 2.1 (fraudulent ROA creation) is the control-plane attack.
 It's the moment where the Registry gets poisoned.
 It's the critical action that enables everything else.